brandao-rafael/brandao-rafael/README.md

 Welcome to my Github profile!

-As a Full-Stack Web Developer, I possess a diverse skill set that includes HTML, CSS, JavaScript, ReactJS, ContextAPI, Hooks, Redux (thunk), Testing (unit, integration, RTL), NodeJS, OOP, SOLID, TypeScript, MySQL, and MongoDB.
+As a Full-Stack Web Developer, I possess a diverse skill set that includes HTML, CSS, JavaScript, ReactJS, ContextAPI, Hooks, Redux (thunk), Testing (unit, integration, RTL), NodeJS, OOP, SOLID, TypeScript, MySQL, MongoDB, Python, algorithm complexity, and data structures.
 I am passionate about technology and constantly seek new challenges to expand my knowledge and apply it to practical projects.

 I have experience in creating full-stack applications using ReactJS in the frontend and NodeJS with Sequelize and TypeScript in the backend.
 My dedication to delivering high-quality results ensures that I am well-equipped to tackle any project thrown my way.

-Currently, I am completing a computer science module, where I am learning Python, algorithm complexity, and data structures.
-This knowledge will add more value to my already diverse skill set.

 If you are looking for a skilled Full-Stack Web Developer who is committed to delivering quality results, please do not hesitate to check out my Github profile for more information about my work and skills.
 I am ready to take on new projects and provide efficient solutions.